 • Would it be convenient for you to get to work based on where you live?

 13. Questions on Disabilities/Physical AbnormalitiesThe Americans with Disabilities Act prohibits and protects both those with disabilities and those who are perceived as having a disability (a unique or unusual physical characteristic that reflects the perception of some type of disability).
 That means that questions about such types of physical characteristics are prohibited, just as questions about disabilities are prohibited.
-Potential employers are, however, able to ask if you are able to perform the necessary job functions required, with or without accommodation.
+Potential employers are, however, allowed to ask if you are able to perform the necessary job functions required, with or without accommodation.
 Examples of questions you can refuse to answer include:

 • What happened to you, physically speaking?